JayP09/QuizApp/README.md

 # Quiz App

-This Quiz App was created using React and TailwindCSS.From this project, I got to learn more about the React Context API and how to use it.
+This Quiz App is created using React and TailwindCSS.From this project, I got to learn more about the React Context API and how to use it.

 # Demo: